 It is really important that your child has a designated space at home for their learning.
-Identify a practical area in your home which your child can use purely for learning and is separate from where they eat, sleep and socialise.
+If you can, identify an area in your home which your child can use purely for learning and is separate from where they eat, sleep and socialise.
 This doesn't need to be a separate room, but a designated area is key.
 This space should have a flat, hard surface for them to work on, be as quiet as possible, have good lighting and without any obvious distractions.